NIKK-666/blackboxai-1743917655028/README.md

 # LOOKS Salon - Premium Beauty Services

 ## Project Overview
-LOOKS Salon is a web application designed to provide users with information about premium beauty services offered at the salon.
+Ritzy Salon is a web application designed to provide users with information about premium beauty services offered at the salon.
 The website features a contemporary design and utilizes Tailwind CSS for a responsive and modern look.
 Users can explore various services, view a gallery of works, and contact the salon for bookings and inquiries.

 ## Installation
 To run the LOOKS Salon project locally, follow these steps: